-An op-ed detailing why brand-driven corporate social responsibility initiatives will never be a substitute for popular political action.
+An op-ed on why brand-driven corporate social responsibility initiatives are derisable bullshit.

 A look back to over the defining political events of 2016 –Trump and Brexit– and how they shattered the liberal delusion that long regarded the advancement of progressive values as a given.

 18/8/16 | Are We All Bored with Describing People as Creatives Yet?